CitrineInformatics/gemd-docs/docs/philosophy.md

 But if we try sometimes, we record what we'll need later.

-Taurus distinguishes between the intent to do something (a Specification) and the reality of what happened (a Realization).
+Taurus distinguishes between the intent to do something (a Spec) and the reality of what happened (a Run).
 Further, a single intent can be realized multiple times.
 This lets taurus capture both systematic and random errors.
-It also allows for the definition of intent to precede any realizations, supporting information hand-offs to experimental groups.
+It also allows for the definition of intent to precede generation of physical artifacts, supporting information hand-offs to experimental groups.

 #### Uncertainty quantification is opt-out rather than opt-in